Chat with us, powered by LiveChat

 If you are seriously injured in a crash caused by someone else but you don’t have auto insurance, you can still get compensation in some circumstances.

-For example, if you suffer $25,000 worth of medical bills after a crash that wasn’t your fault, but you don’t have liability insurance, the No Pay, No Play law means you will have to pay $15,000 out of pocket, but you can pursue the remaining $10,000 from the other driver’s liability insurance.
+For example, imagine you get into a crash that was not your fault, and now have $25,000 worth of medical bills.
+If you do not have liability insurance, the No Pay, No Play law will require you to pay $15,000 of those bills out of pocket.
+But you can pursue the remaining $10,000 from the other driver’s liability insurance.

 The Importance of Uninsured/Underinsured Motorist Coverage

-All auto insurance providers in Louisiana are required to offer uninsured motorist coverage, although drivers are not legally required to buy any like they are for liability coverage.
+All auto insurance providers in Louisiana are required to offer uninsured motorist (UM) coverage.
+Although drivers are not legally required to buy it, they are required to buy liability coverage.

 However, we recommend purchasing uninsured/underinsured motorist coverage (usually packaged together) to ensure that you always have a way to get compensation after a crash, even if the other driver doesn’t have any insurance.

-If you are in a crash caused by someone else, and that person doesn’t have insurance, you may be left in the lurch for your accident-related expenses unless you have uninsured motorist coverage (UIM).
+If you are in a crash caused by someone else, and that person doesn’t have liability insurance, you may be left in the lurch for your accident-related expenses unless you have uninsured motorist coverage.

 This auto insurance coverage allows you to file a claim with your own insurer if the other driver doesn’t have insurance and can’t pay.

-Likewise, underinsured motorist coverage provides you the extra amount you need when the other driver only has the minimum amount of coverage and your expenses exceed that amount.
+Likewise, underinsured motorist (UIM) coverage provides you the extra amount you need to cover medical expenses when the other driver only has the minimum amount of coverage and your expenses exceed that amount.
 For example, if the other driver only purchased the minimum amount of $15,000 in coverage, but you have $25,000 in medical bills, you would receive $15,000 from the other driver’s liability insurance and the remaining $10,000 from your own underinsured motorist coverage.

-At Dudley DeBosier, our Louisiana car accident lawyers fight for the rights of injured victims like you.
-It’s important to always get in touch with a lawyer if you were hurt or your vehicle was damaged in a crash.
-We’ll review the facts and help you choose your next steps.
+At Dudley DeBosier, our car accident lawyers fight for the rights of injured victims like you.
+It’s important to always get in touch with a lawyer if you were hurt or your vehicle was damaged in a crash, especially if you are unsure where the money will come from to pay your expenses.
+We’ll review the facts of your case and help you choose your next steps to maximize your chances of compensation.

 Ready to speak to a lawyer?
 Call us today for a free consultation.